adityadutta619/rc_car/README.md

 3. Do a test with PWM to control the RC

 Next phase will involve including a GPS and sensors to the car

+## Upload micropython to esp8266

+The firmware for micropython is hosted at: https://micropython.org/download/esp8266/